dollardad/CI-ACL/README.md

 Simple Codeigniter ACL and Login System

+##UPDATE

+This has been tested on Codeigniter 3 and works fine.

 PHP 5.3 (Should be OK for php 5.2)
 Codeigniter 2.1.2 (Should be OK for any version 2 branch)